Smithsonian/dpo-voyager/docs/content/story/usage/action-task/index.md

     - **Type** - Options include:
         - *PlayAnimation* - starts an imported object animation.
         - *PlayAudio* - plays a top-level audio element (controls appear at top of the component).
+        - *HideAnnotation* - hides the defined annotation.
+        - *ShowAnnotation* - shows the defined annotation. **Tip:** Annotation hide/show can be useful for coordinating dependent animations.
+E.g. an annotation that triggers removing an item from a drawer is not visible until the animation opening the drawer has completed.
     - **Style** - How the action plays.
 Options include:
         - *Single* - Plays one time.
         - *Loop* - Plays continuously.